Best Laptops for Business in 2026: Tested and Ranked for Every Budget

 Choose Intel Panther Lake if:

-- You need universal Windows software compatibility
+- You need the broadest Windows software compatibility

 - You run legacy business applications